Vatsallad/Excel-Sales-Analytics-and-Finance-Analytics-Report/README.md

 👏 Acknowledgments:

-This project was part of the Data Analytics Bootcamp, "Excel - The Mother of Business Intelligence," led by Dhaval Patel and Hemanand Vadivel.
+This project was part of the Data Analytics Bootcamp, "Excel - The Mother of Business Intelligence," led by Dhaval Patel sir and Hemanand Vadivel sir.
 Special thanks to them and the Codebasics team for their support and excellent content.